keijiro/KvantSpray/README.md

 Unity 5.1 or later versions.

 *Kvant* effects require floating-point HDR textures to store animation state.
-Most of mobile devices don't fulfill this requrement at the moment.
+Most of mobile devices don't fulfill this requirement at the moment.

 No Backward Compatibility
 -------------------------

-This verion (v2) is not compatible with the previous versions.
+This version (v2) is not compatible with the previous versions.
 You can't simply upgrade the previous implementation or use two different versions in the same project.
 Sorry for the inconvenience!